How to Clean Moving Pads/Blankets

 3. Run it through the normal wash cycle with cold water.

-4. If the blanket can be machine dried, place the blanket in a commercial-sized dryer on a low-heat setting.
+4. Place the blanket in a commercial-sized dryer on a low-heat setting.

 5. Add a tennis ball or a couple of damp towels to the dryer to help toss the blanket and ensure even drying.